 New front-loading washers use significantly higher spin speeds than a standard washer to remove excess moisture.
 This can cause a washer to become off-balance easily and they should be checked every few months.
 Stacked washer/dryer pairs and washers with storage bases should also be checked often.

 If the washer continues to vibrate and you've made sure it is level, rule out these problems:

 - Check the laundry room floor.
 If you have had problems with leaks, the flooring, subflooring or floor braces may have developed rot and need to be replaced.
 This is especially important for second-floor laundry room installations.
 If repairs can't be made immediately, create a more stable floor with a 5/8th-inch sheet of plywood under both the washer and dryer.

-- Double check that all of the screws are tight on the stacking kit or storage bases.
-They may have wriggled loose over time and are allowing the machines to vibrate.
+- Double-check that all of the screws are tight on the stacking kit or storage bases.
+They may have wiggled loose over time and are allowing the machines to vibrate.

 - Load the washer correctly.
 If you are washing a large comforter, add some towels to balance the load.
 If you are washing pillows, always wash in pairs to provide balance.

 - If replacing the washer, choose one with anti-vibration and noise reduction features.
 This is especially important if the washer will be located near bedrooms or a family area.